rwpalmer/DFPlay/ff.md

-My ideal browser would include a session manager that allowed me to create, save, organize, archive, and erase browser sessions as follows.
+My vision of an ideal browser would include a session manager that allowed me to create, save, organize, archive, and erase browser  "sessions", "windows", and "tabs" as follows.
 ___
 **Browser Sessions**
 * Folder: "Work"